 SummerMost PEI residents will tell you that summer is their favourite season.
-Temperatures in the summer typically range in the 20s (celsius).
+Temperatures in the summer typically range in the 20 to 34 degrees Celsius (70 to 93 degrees Fahrenheit).
 A day at the beach is a favourite way for many families to spend a summer day, and because there are so many beaches, they're rarely crowded.
 People often pack picnics and beach toys and spend hours relaxing on the sand and in the warmest waters north of the Carolinas.

-FallFall temperatures range between 8 and 22 degrees celsius.
+Autumn/FallAutumn temperatures range between 8 and 22 degrees Celsius (46 to 71 degrees Fahrenheit).
 The mornings are cooler than in summer, while the afternoons are still warm.
-The leaves change colour to beautiful shades of brown, orange, red, and yellow, and it's harvest time for farmers and gardeners.
+The leaves change colour to beautiful shades of brown, orange, red, and yellow, and it is harvest time for farmers and gardeners.

 Snow generally arrives in November and lasts through April, though it sometimes arrives later and leaves earlier.
 When snowstorms occur, schools and some businesses may close for what is called "a snow day."
-Local radio stations and websites keep Islanders up-to-date on road conditions as welll as business and school closures.
+Local radio stations and websites keep Islanders up-to-date on road conditions as well as business and school closures.